zhuliquan/lucene_parser/README.md

 - 2、according to definition of fuzziness, specific fuzziness must to be integer. if you input float fuzziness, we will round this number.
 For example: input query `x:foo~1.2`, you will get fuzziness `1`; input query `x:foo~1.6` you will get fuzziness `2`.

+- 3、if you input boost symbol but value, you will get 1.0 by invoking function `Boost` of term. for instance query `foo:bar^`.

 ## Usage
 ```golang
 package main